-One escalation in information security is to harden your OS to minimise exposure to some of the trick certain gangsters/feds/gangster-feds/etc could do if you had come to their attention.
-This is probably something that is worth your time if you are, for example, a journalist in a free-press-hostile state.
+One escalation in information security is to harden your OS to minimise exposure to some of the tricks the adversaries (gangsters/feds/gangster-feds/etc) could use on you if you had come to their attention.
+This is probably something that is worth your time if you are, for example, a journalist in a free-press-hostile state – maybe everywhere, soon enough.
 You might want to harden your mobile device also.

-I’m not expert but there is a clear trade-off between convenience and security which is confusing to navigate.
-Maybe have two computers, a cheap secure one to protect whistleblowing in authoritarian regimes and a fancy machine riddled with convenient off-the-shelf-spyware?
+I’m no expert but there is a clear trade-off between convenience and security which is confusing to navigate.
+Maybe have two computers, a cheap secure one to protect whistleblowing in authoritarian regimes and a fancy machine riddled with convenient off-the-shelf-spyware for your day-job.

-One tactic one might employ to achieve this, for certain risk profiles, is open-source hardened operating systems.
-It is harder, for now, probably, for states to inject spyware into open-source systems than into closed commercial ones because of the greater transparency of the setup Presumably in this case they cannot simply ask a friend at a major software company to install spyware on your computer, but must resort to zero day exploits, hardware hacks and other higher cost strategies.
+One tactic one might employ for that secure machine, for certain risk profiles, is open-source hardened operating systems.
+It is harder, for now, probably, for states to inject spyware into open-source systems than into closed commercial ones because of the greater transparency of the setup.
+Presumably in this case they cannot simply ask a friend at a major software company to install spyware on your computer, but must resort to zero day exploits, hardware hacks and other higher cost strategies..